Currently we are at capacity and cannot accept any cats. We are a limited admission

 If you unable to have a kitty in your home, you can help our kitties in their home by being a sponsor of one of our furkids for $20.00 per month.
-Email Us for details.
-Thank you for your support!
+Email Us or call for details.

 my name is Caroline and even though I've gone to the Rainbow